aleksnavratil/citation-washer/README.md

 You could fix them by hand, but that would be boring.

-So this program searches Google scholar by title, author, and year, and then replaces your old dirty BibTex with clean, uniform, GScholar style Bibtex.
+So this program searches Google scholar by title, author, and year, and then replaces your old dirty BibTex with clean, uniform, GScholar-style Bibtex.

 Google Scholar does not have a public API, so we have to rely on third-party scraping tools :(